 Breakfast

-I did appreciate the note they left, but would have appreciated it even more so had they notified me last night – so as to not waste food – but better yet so that we are not tempted to eat it in order not to waste it.
-To expand on that, Abi and I do not eat the breakfast we serve to our guests.
-We might nibble a bite here and there – and quite frankly I cannot resist bacon no matter how hard I try – but we never sit down and eat a full plate of breakfast.
+I did appreciate the note they left.
+However, I would have appreciated it even more so had they notified me last night so as to not waste food.
+But better yet so that we are not tempted to eat it in order not to waste it.
+To expand on that.
+Abi and I do not eat the breakfast we serve to our guests.
+We might nibble a bite here and there and quite frankly, I cannot resist bacon no matter how hard I try.
+But we never sit down and eat a full plate of breakfast.

-Since taking over the inn 3 years ago, the Abigail diet, as I refer to it, has been instrumental in both of us losing a significant amount of weight and we have no intention of regaining what we’ve lost.
+Since taking over the inn three years ago, the Abigail diet, as I refer to it, has been instrumental in both of us losing a significant amount of weight.
+We have no intention of regaining what we’ve lost.

 Bed and Breakfast